apache/doris/docs/en/administrator-guide/dynamic-partition.md

     ["2020-10-31","2020-11-15"]
     ```

-    Otherwise, `reserved_history_starts` and `reserved_history_ends` are a couple of properties.
-They shoule be set at the same time, and the length should also be the same.
-And `reserved_history_starts` can't larger than `reserved_history_ends` in the corresponding position.
+    Otherwise, every `[...,...]` in `reserved_history_periods` is a couple of properties, and they should be set at the same time.
+And the first date can't be larger than the second one.

 #### Create History Partition Rules